Volodymyr Zelensky meets Pope Francis in Rome

 Volodymyr Zelensky meets Pope Francis, as Italy pledges full support against Russia

-Ukrainian president told Rome behind him ‘as long as necessary’
+Ukrainian president is told Rome behind him ‘as long as necessary’, amid reports of Russian air losses

 Ukrainian president Volodymyr Zelensky met Pope Francis in the Vatican, after Italy pledged its full support for Kyiv in its defence against the Russian invasion.

-Neither side immediately gave details of the 40-minute talk, though the pontiff has previously said the Catholic state was working behind-the-scenes to push Moscow to withdraw from the war it started last February.
+Neither side immediately gave details of the 40-minute talk, though the pontiff has previously said the Catholic state was working behind-the-scenes to push Moscow to withdraw from the war Vladimir Putin started last February.

 “It is a great honour,” Mr Zelensky said, putting his hand to his heart and bowing his head as he greeted the 86-year-old Pope, who stood with a cane.

-The Ukrainian leader presented his host with a bulletproof vest that had been used by a Ukrainian soldier and later painted with an image of the Madonna.
+The president gave his host a bulletproof vest that had been used by a Ukrainian soldier and later painted with an image of the Madonna.

+The pope has a standing invitation from Mr Zelensky to visit Kyiv but has said previously that he also wants to visit Moscow as part of the same peace mission.

 Mr Zelensky earlier met Italian prime minister Giorgia Meloni, who condemned Russia’s “brutal and unjust aggression,” pledged Italy’s support for Ukraine for “as long as is necessary,” and urged Russia to immediately withdraw.